alexellis/xservedbyfinder/README.md

 * Fork the repository
 * Push up your changes into a new folder with a brief README.md file
-* Ideally push a Dockerfile so that we can test the changes easily and include them in a CI build.
+* Ideally push a Dockerfile so that we can test the changes easily and include them in an automated build.
 * Raise a pull request (PR) and I will merge it.

 This is a chance to contribute to an open-source project without having to over-commit your time or worry about pushing a flashy feature to an established code-base.